laperss/ompl-pcd/README.md

 # PCD for OMPL
-Probabilistic Cell Decomposition method implemented for OMPL.
+Probabilistic Cell Decomposition method implemented for the Open Motion-Planning Library (OMPL) [1].

 PCD is a path planner made for high-dimensional static configuration spaces.
-[1] Some code has been adapted from a previous implementation found [here](http://copp.cvs.sourceforge.net/).
+[2] Some code has been adapted from a previous implementation found [here](http://copp.cvs.sourceforge.net/).

 ## Example